Planning on renting a car in Switzerland and need some tips? Switzerland is a small and pretty easy country to travel

-If you’re only planning to be in city centers, and staying put in one area for a long time renting a car may not be worth the money – parking fees can rack up and the public transport is great in Switzerland.
-Also, the Swiss train system is top notch and you can pretty much get anywhere via train, for a cost of course!
+If you’re only planning to be in city centers and staying put in one area for a long time renting a car may not be worth the money – parking fees can rack up, and the public transport is great in Switzerland.
+Also, the Swiss train system is top notch, and you can pretty much get anywhere via train, for a cost!